Graduate FAQs

 Do you accept electronic transcripts?

 We do.
-However, e-transcripts must be sent directly from your institution (not from you) to the department (soci@rice.edu); if your institution sends them to a different Rice email address, we cannot guarantee that they will reach us.
+However, e-transcripts must be sent directly from your institution (not from you) to the department (soci@rice.edu); if your institution sends them to a different Rice email address, we cannot guarantee they will reach us.

 How many transcripts do you need?

 One from each college or university you have attended.
+This includes any/all community colleges, even if you took just one summer course.

 Do you need transcripts from institutions where I have taken courses for transfer credits?

-Even if those courses are listed on your home institution's transcript, we may need the original institution's transcript.
+Even if those courses are listed on your home institution's transcript, we need the original institution's transcript.
 Transferred courses often appear on transcripts as "transfer credits" without grades attached; if your home institution's transcript does not include the grades you received for your transferred courses, we do need the original institution's transcript.

 Can I mail the transcripts or do you need my school to do so?